vasilyprokopov/visited-countries-map/README.md

 - JavaScript code for map generation,
 - A CSV file listing visited countries.

-To add or remove countries visited, modify the CSV file `countries-visited.csv`.
+To add or remove countries visited, modify the CSV file `visited-countries.csv`.

 ## Example Map